Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in systems with two-well potentials

+A two-well landscape function $V$ in (\ref{dde_whole}) can be constructed by gluing together segments of single-well landscapes considered in Section~\ref{DDE_simple} and smoothing out the joints.
+This observation leads us to suggest that the phenomena discussed in Section~\ref{DDE_simple} should also occur in different parts of the phase space of (\ref{dde_whole}) with a two-well $V$.
+However, a two-well function has a different quality as compared to a single-well one, so it is reasonable to also expect new phenomena not covered in Section~\ref{DDE_simple}.

-It follows from Sec.~\ref{DDE_simple} that homoclinic bifurcations play a central role in DDEs (\ref{dde_tau_1}) with non-monotonic $g(z)$ of even very simple shapes, and result in the disappearance of local attractors when $g$ becomes sufficiently steep.
-The nature of the homoclinic bifurcations depend on the fine local features of $g$, but their occurrence seems inevitable as the steepness parameter grows.
+It follows from Section~\ref{DDE_simple} that homoclinic bifurcations play a central role in DDEs (\ref{dde_tau_1}) with non-monotonic $g(z)$ of even very simple shapes, and result in the disappearance of local attractors when $g$ becomes sufficiently steep.
+The nature of the homoclinic bifurcations depends on the fine local features of $g$, but their occurrence seems inevitable as the steepness parameter grows.
 For (\ref{dde_whole}), an equivalent of the steepness parameter is $\tau$, so the homoclinic bifurcations are expected to occur as $\tau$ grows.

-We observe that a multi-well landscape function $V$ in (\ref{dde_whole}) can be constructed by gluing together segments of landscapes considered in Sec.~\ref{DDE_simple} and smoothing out all the joints.
-This observation leads us to suggest that the phenomena discussed in Sec.~\ref{DDE_simple} should occur in different parts of the phase space of (\ref{dde_whole}) with a multi-well $V$.
-However, a multi-well function has a different quality as compared to a single-well one, so it is reasonable to also expect new phenomena not covered in Sec.~\ref{DDE_simple}.
+In this Section we verify our prediction, that homoclinic bifurcations should occur in systems (\ref{dde_whole}) with two-well potentials $V$.
+We reveal that the occurrence of the particular forms of such bifurcations depends on the individual features of the potential wells and a hump, such as the depth, width and sharpness, as well as on the relationships between them.

-It is well appreciated that the apparatus based on the concept of the phase space, which has been originally developed for ODEs, in great many cases can be successfully applied to DDEs as well.
-Here we utilize the powers of the qualitative theory of ODEs \cite{Arnold_geometrical_methods_book88,Shilnikov_qual_theory_NLD_book01,Guckenheimer_book97} to predict and reveal the phenomena in (\ref{dde_whole}) with a double-well $V$.
-We illustrate our findings using two subtly distinct examples of $V$ which manifest homoclinic bifurcations of different kinds.
-However, our additional studies not reported here due to the lack of space, suggest the generality and reproducibility of the phenomena discovered for the landscapes with the same qualitative features.
-We construct the landscapes $V$ of (\ref{dde_whole}) in such a way, that by adjusting parameters we could control their local features.
+We illustrate our findings using two subtly different examples of $V$ which lead to homoclinic bifurcations of different kinds.
+For this purpose, we construct the functions $V$ in such a way, that by adjusting parameters we could control their local features.
+The first example is considered in this Section, and the second one in Supplementary Note, Section S--II.
+However, our additional studies with the forms of $V$ specified in Supplementary Note, Section S--III, which are not reported here due to the lack of space, suggest the generality and reproducibility of the phenomena discovered for the landscapes with the same qualitative features.